elasticdog/packer-arch/README.md

 ### Vagrant Provisioners

-The box purposefully does not include Puppet or Chef for automatic Vagrant provisioning.
+The box purposefully does not include Puppet, Chef or Ansible for automatic Vagrant provisioning.
 My intention was to duplicate a DigitalOcean VPS and furthermore use the VM for testing [Ansible](http://www.ansible.com/) playbooks for configuration management.